vinicius0026/blog/_posts/2020-05-13-properly-typed-vuex-stores.md

 }
 ```

 There's a lot going on here.
 First, we have changed our `AuthState` declaration from a typescript `interface` to a `class`.
-Then, we are using this class to instantiate a module builder, that we call just `b` for ease of access.
-Notice how we are passing the `AuthState` as a type paremeter to the `storeBuilder.module` call, and also using it to instantiate our initial state, by calling `new AuthState()`.
+Then, we are using this class to instantiate a module builder that we call just `b` for ease of access.
+Notice how we are passing the `AuthState` as a type parameter to the `storeBuilder.module` call, and also using it to instantiate our initial state, by calling `new AuthState()`.

 Using the module builder, we can now declare our getter and our mutation.
 We use `b.read` to declare getters and `b.commit` to call mutations.
-Instead of exporting a default object with the state, getters, mutations and actions, we individually export the state, getters and mutations.
+Instead of exporting a default object with the state, getters, mutations, and actions, we individually export the state, getters, and mutations.

 Now we need to change the store's index file to use `vuex-typex`: